sethaxen/ucsfdown/README.md

 ### Starting your first draft

-Hopefully now you've got a nice looking repo and your index.Rmd file.
+Hopefully now you've got a nice looking repo and your `index.Rmd` file.
 The YAML (YAML ain't markup language) material at the start of index.Rmd contains a bunch of metadata for your dissertation.
 This is where you can enter your name, dissertation title, committee members, abstract, dedication, acknowledgements, etc.

-UCSB's template also has a CV section that includes education and publications.
-I'm sure there's a way to automate this, but I'm not going to tackle it at this point.
-For now, to edit this section inside the repo created from your template
+The `gauchodown` template has a CV section that includes education and publications, I've commented it out in the `aggiedown` package as UC Davis currently doesn't require this in dissertations.
+If you want this to appear in your dissertation you'll need to edit this section inside the folder created from your template in the `template.tex` file, and modify the block labeled "CV" (should be around line 147).

-1. Open up template.tex

-2. Scroll down to the block labeled "CV" (should be around line 147)

-3. Modify the education section as needed

-4. For the publications, I just exported a bibliogrphy from [Zotero](http://zotero.org/) to my clipboard and pasted it here.
-The formatting isn't perfect but I'd call it good enough.
-If someone wants to take a stab at generating a sub-bibliography in this section that would be great!

 ### Chapter Short Titles